Fall Speakers 2022

 Algostox Trading

-Jack Sarkissian (Algostox Trading, Managing Partner) - is an asset manager and physicist, known for demonstrating the quantum nature of price formation and developing the Quantum Theory of Price Formation - a microstructural framework for modeling liquidity, bid-ask spread, trade negotiation and execution.
-Prior to Algostox, Jack was the Chief Investment Officer of EG Capital Partners managing $3 billion in assets of pension funds, HNWIs, and corporate accounts.
+Jack Sarkissian is an asset manager currently overseeing quantitative trading as the Managing Partner of Algostox Trading.
+Prior to Algostox, Jack worked as the Chief Investment Officer of EG Capital Partners managing $3 billion in assets of pension funds, HNWIs, and corporate accounts.
 Prior to EGCP Jack ran a risk management department and held senior quantitative analytic positions in investment banks.

 Sudipto De